A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task

 \begin{itemize} \item We outline the fundamentals of RL methodologies, and then focus on their applications in MoP for AD, where various driving tasks are systematically characterized to shed light on their influence on RL design. \item We summarize several developments in RL-based MoP for AD, extract insights from various driving task applications, and provide guidance for future implementations. \item The current challenges in RL applications to MoP for AD are discussed, and beyond pointing out challenges and future directions, a comprehensive review of recent exploratory efforts to address these issues with advanced methods is undertaken. \end{itemize}

-The structure of this article is shown in Fig.~\ref{framework}, and the remainder of it is organized as follows: Section II briefly introduces the basics of RL and RL-based MoP.
+The remainder of this article is organized as follows: Section II briefly introduces the basics of RL and RL-based MoP.
 Section III reviews research on RL-based MoP from a driving task perspective.
 Section IV discusses the lessons learned from RL-based MoP design for various driving tasks, and offers experiences and insights.
 Section V analyzes the current challenges in RL-based MoP and details exploratory efforts to apply advanced RL theories to address them, exploring outlooks and opportunities.
 Section VI concludes this article.